Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Methodology

 \subsection{Evaluation Metrics}

-To evaluate the performance of Forest-Chat's supervised and zero-shot settings for binary change detection in remote sensing images, the Mean Intersection over Union (MIoU) metric is employed.
-MIoU quantifies segmentation quality by measuring the average overlap between predicted change masks and ground-truth masks across all classes.
-MIoU is defined below as:
+To evaluate the performance of Forest-Chat's supervised and zero-shot settings for binary change detection on RS imagery, the Mean Intersection over Union (mIoU) metric is employed, which quantifies segmentation quality by measuring the average overlap between predicted change masks and ground-truth masks across all classes:

-where $C$ is the number of classes (i.e. change (\textit{c}), no change (\textit{nc}) for which metrics are calculated.
+where $C$ is the number of classes (i.e. change (\textit{c}), no change (\textit{nc})) for which metrics are calculated.
 For each class \textit{i}, $TP_i$ are true positives, $FP_i$ false positives, and $FN_i$ false negatives for class $i$.

-By analysing both the individual class performances through IoU, as well as MIoU, model predictions for the under-represented change class can be compared.
-Overall accuracy (OA) is naturally a poor performance indicator for this task due to the severe class imbalances present in both datasets.
+By analysing both the individual class performances through IoU, as well as mIoU, model predictions for the under-represented change class can be compared.
+Overall accuracy (OA) is naturally a poor performance indicator for this task due to the severe class imbalances present in all three datasets.
 Despite LEVIR-MCI-Trees containing three classes (i.e. road, building, background), performance metrics are calculated on the basis of \textit{change (c)} and \textit{no change (nc)}, harmonising the results with those obtained for Forest-Change.